Gift cards come from everywhere. Birthdays, Christmas or maybe just because.

 You won’t always get 100% of the value, but it can be quite close dependent upon the gift card you have.

-In today’s post, I want to talk about the many websites that will pay you top dollar for your gift card.
+In today’s post, I want to talk about the many websites that will let you exchange gift cards to cash.
 I will warn you, though, that they aren’t all created equally, so it’s always best to get a quote from each company mentioned below before confirming your order.
+No matter which retailer you have, whether it be Amazon, Walmart, eBay or even a Visa gift card, there is an option for you, I promise.

 With that out of the way, let’s take a gander at some of my favorite ways to sell gift cards for cash instantly.